 Digital Object Identifier (DOI)

 Semmineh, N. B.; Bell, L. C.; Stokes, A. M.; Hu, L. S.; Boxerman, J. L.; and Quarles, C. C., "Optimization Of Acquisition And Analysis Methods For Clinical Dynamic Susceptibility Contrast Mri Using A Population-Based Digital Reference Object" (2018).
-Neurobiology.
+Translational Neuroscience.
 354.